Tarot Moon Card

 As such, The Moon can represent our intuition and inner knowing, as well as the unknown.
 It can be a time of walking in the proverbial darkness, we can trust our feet one in front of the other, but we can’t yet see the whole path.
 It may foretell of one last Dark Night of the Soul.

 The water also correlates to our emotions and subconscious.
 It is the realm of feeling and sensing, it is liminal and slippery.
-There are no hard and fast answers here, only perceptions and hunches.
+There are no hard and fast answers or easy way out here, only perceptions and hunches.

 The two towers are the ones seen in the distance on the Death card, we have finally reached this threshold to be crossed.
 These are also reminiscent of the pillars of the High Priestess, another kind of intuitive initiation we take.
 Pillars are again seen in the Justice card, where things are coming into balance, and on The Hierophant, where we seek internal and external guidance and counsel.